 two minutes of silence

 farnham hosted the first two minute silence, certainly in europe, and perhaps the world on 10th May 1916 at the bottom of Castle street before a red cross fair.
-It felt like a moment worth marking. the army have got involved and there is a commission of a new piece of military music. church bells will ring.
+It felt like a moment worth marking. the army got involved and where great to work with. there was a commission of a new piece of military music. church bells rang.

 perhaps my favorite project to have come out of Farnham Maltings.
 We kind of stumbled into the idea of hosting a weekend for knitters and were bowled over by the enthusiasm, commitment and generosity of knitters.
 Now in its fourth year we attract a national and, latterly, international audience, commission new work and have a thoroughly good time.